30 Most Charming Small Towns in New England

 Jamestown, Rhode Island

-Situated on Conanicut Island, it is no wonder that there is a plethora of beaches and lighthouses to visit in darling Jamestown.
 Begin with Fort Adams State Park, where you will find beautiful views as well as summer concerts and sailing.
 Then on to Brenton Point State Park for your oceanside picnic with time for a bit of fishing.

-Then you’re ready for your hike up the trails at Beavertrail State Park.
-Don’t forget to make a stop at the Rose Island and Castle Hill Lighthouses.
 The next day or 2 could be spent browsing at the Naval War College Museum, the historic New England Watson Farm, or a visit to another of the many beaches and lighthouses!
 You won’t run out of things to do in Jamestown, that’s for sure.

 Rockport, Massachusetts

-Rockport is a seaside town about 40 miles north of Boston.
-It borders Gloucester on its west, and is surrounded by the Atlantic Ocean in all other directions.
-There are so many things to do in Rockport and the surrounding area.
-Top tips include whale watching out of Gloucester, where you can also see and take a picture with the famous “Old Man and the Sea” statue.
+Just up the road is whale watching out of Gloucester, where you can also see and take a picture with the famous “Old Man and the Sea” statue.
 You might recognize the name Gloucester as the setting for the book and film The Perfect Storm, based on true events.

 Meredith, New Hampshire

 This destination is not only for summer fun; in the fall hop aboard the Fall Foliage Train Ride for some gorgeous views.
-Don’t miss the American Classic Arcade Museum for something different.

 Mystic, Connecticut

-The quaint seaside village of Mystic is rich with New England maritime history.
-In the 1700s Mystic was a significant Connecticut seaport with more than 600 ships.
-Today you can explore that history at the Mystic Seaport Museum.
+In the 1700s Mystic was a significant Connecticut seaport, and today you can explore that history at the Mystic Seaport Museum.

 The museum has everything from a planetarium to a re-created 19th century seafaring town and shipyard.
 Climb aboard the Charles W. Morgan (the world’s last wooden whaleship), before heading out to explore the Mystic Aquarium.
-The aquarium has some great interactive shows, such as Shark Encounters, the Ray Touch (stingray) pool, and Scales & Tails, where you’ll get to pet a baby alligator.
-And last but not least, don’t miss the California Sea Lion Show at the Foxwoods Marine Theater!

 Bar Harbor, Maine

-Bar Harbor is a small New England town on Mount Desert Island along Maine’s Frenchman’s Bay.
-It is considered the gateway to the mountains of Acadia National Park.
-The Park and surrounding area is full of gorgeous beaches, cliffs and hiking trails.
-Noteworthy places to add to your Bar Harbor itinerary include Cadillac Mountain, Sand Beach, Frenchman Bay, Thunder Hole, Bald Porcupine Island and Precipice Trail.
-There are also Lighthouses to explore, and a ride on the Downeast Windjammer Cruise Lines would certainly be my cup of tea.
+The park and surrounding area are full of gorgeous beaches, cliffs and hiking trails.
+Noteworthy places to add to your Bar Harbor itinerary include Cadillac Mountain, Sand Beach, Thunder Hole, Beehive Trail, and Precipice Trail.

-READ NEXT Where to Stay in Acadia National Park + Bar Harbor
+Read Next: 15+ Best Hotels in Acadia National Park | Where to Stay in Acadia National Park + Bar Harbor

 Stonington, Maine

-Stonington, named for it’s granite quarries, is the perfect place to visit if you would like to explore a classic Maine fishing village.
+Stonington, named for its granite quarries, is the perfect place to visit if you would like to explore a classic Maine fishing village.
 In Stonington, the United States’ lobster capital, the town dock holds a fleet of more than 300 lobster boats, and roughly 1 in 5 residents holds a lobster license.

 The residents there are proud of and fiercely protective of their slow-paced way of life.
-If you would like to step back in time and visit a quaint, still-functioning New England fishing village, you might not want to miss a ride on one of the boat tour, where you can hear lighthouse lore, and maybe even spot a harbor seal or two.
+If you would like to step back in time and visit a quaint, still-functioning New England fishing village, you might not want to miss a ride on one of the boat tours, where you can hear lighthouse lore, and maybe even spot a harbor seal or two.

 Williston, Vermont